mobile rating

 Time Taken – 4-6 hours

-On this day via the Kilimanjaro Northern Circuit Route, you can expect a trek through the high alpine desert.
+On this day, via the Kilimanjaro Northern Circuit Route, you can expect a trek through the high alpine desert.
 You’ll climb to Lava Tower and the Shark Tooth’s rock formation.
 Then, head back down to Moir Camp.
-This day is important for acclimatization.
+This day is important for acclimatisation.

 Elevation – 3,810 m to 4,206 m